mavavilj/BareMusicFramework/README.md

 or

-* Use multiple programs, because they have different strenghts and weaknesses.
+* Use multiple programs, because they have different strengths and weaknesses.

 or